Laboratory glove box for inert atmosphere processing and chemistry

 Transfer Chamber (Antechamber)

-The small glove box antechamber allows you to quickly transfer items into and out of the main chamber without exposing the inside to atmospheric conditions.
-The glove box antechamber is made from the same grade 304 stainless steel as the main chamber, and comes equipped with the same high accuracy sensor boards.
-To give you complete peace of mind when transferring samples, oxygen and moisture values are displayed at all times.
+The small glove box antechamber allows you to quickly transfer items into and out of the main chamber without exposing the inside to the atmospheric conditions in the lab.
+The antechamber is made from the same grade 304 stainless steel as the main chamber, and comes equipped with the same high accuracy sensor boards.
+To give you complete peace of mind when transferring chemicals and samples, oxygen and moisture values are displayed at all times.

 With internal dimensions of 150 mm x 150 mm x 150 mm, the antechamber is big enough to easily transfer materials and accessories in and out of the glove box.